 Channels can be the most varied, and different channels are often used for different customer segments.
 If before the 1990s the channels were limited to the stores that sold the products, today, with the advent of the internet, the reality is much more promising.

-As a point of contact between company and public, the channels serve several functions, which include:
+As a point of contact between the company and the public, the channels serve several functions, which include:

 - Expansion of knowledge by customers about products and services offered by the company;